 Athletics: Athletics play an important role in Harding’s educational and recreational life.

 The Athletic Committee administers intercollegiate sports in harmony with established policies approved by the faculty, and competition is regulated by the educational purposes of the University.
 In the conduct of intercollegiate athletics, the University administration subscribes to the Athletic Policy of the Commission of Colleges and Universities of the North Central Association of Colleges and Schools.
 Intercollegiate competition is sponsored through membership in the National Collegiate Athletic Association (NCAA).
 The program is administered in compliance with the NCAA rules and regulations concerning the principles of fair play and amateur athletics, the physical welfare of student-athletes, and the academic success of student-athletes.

-Men's teams are fielded in baseball, basketball, cross country, football, golf, soccer, tennis and track.
-Women's teams include basketball, cross country, golf, soccer, tennis, track and volleyball.
+Men’s teams are fielded in baseball, basketball, cross country, football, golf, soccer, tennis, and track.
+Women’s teams include basketball, cross country, golf, soccer, softball, tennis, track, and volleyball.

 Student athletes must be regularly enrolled in at least 12 semester hours and must have passed no fewer than 24 hours the previous two semesters with a satisfactory cumulative grade point average.
 Participation is limited to four years during the first 10 semesters of undergraduate enrollment.

 Communication Activities: Intercollegiate debate teams participate in several major tournaments each year and have achieved an excellent record in state, regional and national competitions.

 Students participate in station management, production and announcing at two radio stations on campus.
 A low-power AM broadcast station provides hands-on training for beginning students.
 A full-power commercial FM station serves Central Arkansas as the “voice of Harding University.”
 The FM station is also available on the internet.